yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 end
 ```

+The `inf` keyword in MATLAB represents infinity, so the for loop will iterate forever.
+This means that the program will keep printing the numbers from 1 to infinity to the console until it is stopped.

 - A **nested loop** is a loop inside another loop.
 It is a powerful programming technique that can be used to solve a wide variety of problems.
 - We use nested loops when we need to iterate over multiple dimensions of data.
 For example, we might use a nested loop to print a two-dimensional array, or to search through a list of lists.

 #### Example: Nested Loops - Multiplication Table

+**Question:** Write a MATLAB program to display the multiplication table from 1 to 5, inclusive, using a nested for loop.

 ```matlab
 for i = 1:5